firmata/firmata-builder/README.md

 The next steps are:
 - Determine scalable approach for managing feature data (currently lib/features.js)
-- Secure web hosting space for firmatabuilder.com (domain has been purchased)
 - Develop firmatabuilder.com

 This repository is for the development of the firmata-builder module.
-A separate repo is likely necessary for the web application (firmatabuilder.com).
+A separate repo will be created for the web application (firmatabuilder.com).

 Contributing
 ===